 The first was Stamford’s Georgian Festival in 2019 when the coach in the photo at the top of this page was offering rides through Burghley Park.
 Of course we booked one and, for the first time, experienced what it’s like to travel on top of a real stage coach.
 We were “outsides” as they were known back in the day.

 The second was a friend happening upon a copy of an old book called “Coaching Days and Coaching Ways”, written by one W. Outram Tristram in 1878.
 It was an attempt to capture some living memories of the coaching age before everyone involved had died and their memories were lost forever.

-So I began to investigate, spurred on by the enjoyment of riding through Burghley Park, sitting on top of a genuine stage coach, just as people did before the railways came.
-It was lovely, trotting along for ten or fifteen minutes . . . but it made me want to know more about what it must have been like spending twelve hours at full speed in all weathers as our great great grandfathers did.
+So I began to investigate, spurred on by our ride through Burghley Park.
+It had been lovely, trotting along for ten or fifteen minutes on a sunny day . . . but it made me want to know more about what it must have been like spending twelve hours at full speed, in all weathers, day and night, as our great great grandfathers did.

-The fact that we know so little about it all is partly because it has slipped just that bit further back beyond living memory and also because it pre-dates photography and film-making.
+The fact that we know so little about it all is partly because it has slipped just that bit further back beyond living memory but also because it pre-dates photography and film making.

 This website is an attempt to capture something of the flavour of the time.
 It’s a fascinating story and I hope it will interest you and much as it has me.